Member DGA/DGC - US/Canadian Citizen

 Adam's career began at the bottom, a place he quickly decided was not for him.
 Starting as a commercials production assistant in New York City, which also happens to be his hometown, Adam worked his way up to producing for some of advertising’s most creative and successful directors.

 Making the most of his relationship with the network, Adam, his wife, their two babies and a couple of beagles relocated to Montreal, a city flush with American production.
 For three years Adam directed everything from half-hour single-camera comedies to one-hour dramas to long-form sci-fi and everything in between.
 After an additional two years in the Vancouver production community, Adam and his family were granted citizenship and now enjoy dual U.S./Canadian status.

-To date, Adam has directed over 350 episodes of television for both the US and Canadian broadcast networks including ABC, ABC Family, Amazon, CBC, CityTV, Discovery, The Disney Channel, Disney XD, Family Channel, Fox, Global, Granada, Hallmark, Hulu, MTV, Netflix, Nickelodeon, Nick at Nite, The Movie Network, The Syfy channel, Showcase and YTV.
+To date, Adam has directed more than 370 episodes of television for the U.S. and Canadian broadcast networks including ABC, ABC Family, Amazon, CBC, CityTV, Discovery, The Disney Channel, Disney XD, Family Channel, Fox, Global, Granada, Hallmark, Hulu, MTV, Netflix, Nickelodeon, Nick at Nite, The Movie Network, The Syfy channel, Showcase and YTV.